awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-config.md

 You're charged service usage fees when AWS Config starts recording configurations\.
 For pricing information, see [AWS Config pricing](http://aws.amazon.com/config/pricing/)\.

 **Note**
+If you've already created a configuration recorder, Quick Setup appends the resource types you select to your existing recorder groups\.
 Deleting the Quick Setup **Config recording** configuration type doesn't stop the configuration recorder\.
 Changes continue to be recorded, and service usage fees apply until you stop the configuration recorder\.
 To learn more about managing the configuration recorder, see [Managing the Configuration Recorder](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html) in the *AWS Config Developer Guide*\.

 To set up AWS Config recording, perform the following tasks in the AWS Systems Manager console\.